OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Gathering-IP-Information.md

 9. In Windows the command ``netstat -nr`` is also used to show more detailed routing information similar to ``ip route`` in linux.

-9. Use the correct command for the each GNS3 object (`ip a` / `nmcli` / `ipconfig /all`) to **create a table/chart** (Excel or Google Sheets) like the chart below.
+10. Use the correct command for the each GNS3 object (`ip a` / `nmcli` / `ipconfig /all`) to **create a table/chart** (Excel or Google Sheets) like the chart below that correlates the following information for each computer.
 Fill out as much as you can find out.
-This will be part of your lab report. that correlates the following information for each computer. *Be lazy*, copy the ipconfig output from Powershell by highlight the text and then right click within the highlight.
+This will be part of your lab report. *Be lazy*, copy the ipconfig output from Powershell by highlight the text and then right click within the highlight.
 <br>

 |Computer Name &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Adapter Name | Description | IPv4 Address | Subnet Mask | Default Gateway | IPv6 Address (if available) |